2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 ### Other diagrams

-UML is composed by a ton of diagrams that can be used to communicate with your teammates and organize your work, among them we find:
+UML is composed by a ton of diagrams that can be used to communicate with your teammates and organise your work, among them we find:

 - Component Diagrams;
 - Communication Diagrams;